tarirohove/weatherapp/README.md

 ### Design and Implementation of the Weather Application

 The Weather Application is designed to provide real-time weather data by interfacing with the OpenWeatherMap API.
 The application is built using the Spring Boot framework to create a robust and easy-to-maintain service.
-The primary features include fetching weather data based on city and country inputs, rate limiting to ensure API key usage compliance and proper error handling.
+The primary features include fetching weather data based on city and country inputs, rate limiting to ensure API key fair usage and compliance.

 #### Design Overview